Lee Jin-ah

+Biography

+Early career

 Lee Jin-ah majored in applied music at Seoul Institute of the Arts.

-In 2011, she took part in Gospel Star C season 1, the CCM singer audition program of the C-channel, as a member of the team called "Snowdrop”, reaching the final TOP 10.
+In 2011, she took part in the CCM singer audition program Gospel Star C Season 1 as part of a group called Snowdrop, who placed within the final top 10.

-On March 5, 2012, she participated in the 9th Tune Up, a musician-support program of the CJ Cultural Foundation, as "JinA" and was finally selected as the musician in the 9th Tune Up.
+On March 5, 2012, she was selected as the winner of the 9th Tune Up, a competition and musician support program run by the CJ Cultural Foundation.

 Lee debuted in 2013 with her first album, Invisible.
-Kim Soo-jin, music director, who produced the OST of famous dramas such as White Tower, Sign, and Seon-deok Queen produced this album.
-Lee Han-jin, the professor of applied music at Seoul Institute of the Arts participated in this album as a jazz trombone performer.
-This album is too intense to be a debut of a new musician.
+The album was produced by Kim Soo-jin, a music director who had previously produced OSTs for dramas including Behind The White Tower, Sign, and Queen Seondeok.
+Lee Han-jin, a professor of applied music at Seoul Institute of the Arts participated in this album as a jazz trombone performer.
+This album was considered too intense to be a debut of a new musician.

 She was a member of the "JinA Band".
-The other members of "JinA Band" were Park Hyun(contrabass) and Cho Sun Kyun(drums) before and after K-pop Star 4.
+The other members of "JinA Band" were Park Hyun (contrabass) and Cho Sun-kyun (drums) before and after K-pop Star 4.

+2014–2016: K-pop Star 4 and signing with Antenna Music

-In 2014, she challenged K-pop Star 4, the tv audition program on SBS.
-She performed seven self-written songs, which is rare in audition programs.
-She drew rave reviews from the judges with her performances.
+In 2014, she participated as a contestant in K-pop Star 4, a reality television audition program on SBS.
+She performed seven self-written songs, which is rare in audition programs, drawing rave reviews from the judges with her performances.
 JYP Entertainment CEO Park Jin-young, one of the three judges, became especially impressed, saying he "might as well quit the music industry now."
 Antenna Entertainment CEO You Hee-yeol drew attention by saying, "I think I saw here the reality of a female musician who I had dreamed of not being able to conclude or define."
 Lee and her songs became very popular through this program.
-On April 5 she won 3rd place.

-In 2015 she signed with the Antenna.